 The immediate Mankato/North Mankato area has four golf courses and there are another half dozen in the surrounding region.

-Professional sports teams, including the Minnesota Twins, Minnesota Timberwolves and the Minnesota Vikings play in the Minneapolis-St. Paul area.
+Professional sports teams, including the Minnesota Twins, Minnesota Timberwolves, Minnesota Wild and Minnesota Vikings, play in the Minneapolis-St. Paul area.

-There are several annual culturally diverse festivals or activities, including the following:
+There are several annual culturally diverse festivals or activities, including:

 - Martin Luther King, Jr. Celebration

 - Mdewakanton Pow Wow, noted on the State Tourism Guide, that brings approximately 1,000 visitors to Mankato

 - Community/Minnesota State Mankato Cinco de Mayo Celebration

 - Pan African Student Leadership Conference (African and African-American)

 - The Mankato area is enriched with a variety of ethnic restaurants including German, Middle Eastern, Asian, and Hispanic traditional foods.